 In Tulum, the then-governor organized a network of magistrates, judges, actuaries and officials that “stripped 44 hotels and 19 lots from their rightful owners using false documents and leases.”

-According to an investigation by Mexicans against Corruption and Impunity, Borge also seized numerous luxury condos and residential buildings in Cancun, selling them afterward at half price (or less) to his cronies.
+According to an investigation by Mexicans against Corruption and Impunity, Borge also seized numerous luxury condos and residential buildings in Cancun, selling them soon thereafter at half price (or less) to his cronies.

 “Since the PRI lost the governorship, between June and August 2016, [Borge] dedicated himself. . . to expediting the [illegal] purchase and sale of misappropriated properties so that by the time the new governor entered office, the deals would already be finalized.”

-His holdings amounted to over 9,500 hectares, right at the edge of a world-class tourist area with scores of luxury hotels, lavish pool areas and stunning views of turquoise seas.
+His holdings amounted to over 9,500 hectares, right at the edge of a world-class tourist area with scores of luxury hotels, lavish pool areas and stunning views of the Caribbean.

 Will he be convicted?